-CMFC is a vertically-integrated vegetable processor and cultivator headquartered at the New Industrial Park in Putian City, Fujian Province, PRC.
+China Minzhong Food Corporation Limited ("CMFC") is a vertically-integrated vegetable processor and cultivator headquartered at the New Industrial Park in Putian City, Fujian Province, People's Republic of China ("PRC").
 Its industrialized farming facilities are located in Tianjin and Shanghai, while open-field farming operations are in Fujian, Jiangxi, Hubei and Sichuan Provinces and in Inner Mongolia.
 CMFC's 3,094 hectares of vegetable cultivation bases across PRC provide diversified sources of cultivation and a steady supply of fresh vegetables all year round, including champignon mushrooms, black fungus, Shanghai green, Shiitake mushrooms, choy sum and king oyster mushrooms.
 Its seven processing facilities located in the PRC provide the capability to produce over 100 types of processed vegetables, including air-dried, freeze-dried, fresh-packed and brined products.
 CMFC has a diversified customer base in over 32 countries around the world.
-Sales for the period was Rupiah 2.6 trillion (US\$220.1 million)

-sales contributed mainly from processed vegetables 52%, cultivation 32% and branded products 16%

-Sales volume

-- processed vegetables at 15 thousand tonnes - fresh vegetable production of 158 thousand tonnes

-EBIT margin at 23.6%
+Sales for the period was Rupiah 2.6 trillion (US\$220.1 million) sales contributed mainly from processed vegetables 52%, cultivation 32% and branded products 16% Sales volume processed vegetables at 15 thousand tonnes fresh vegetable production of 158 thousand tonnes EBIT margin at 23.6%

-In view of the steady increase in demand for vegetable products in the PRC and in international markets, CMFC continues to expand its industrialized farming footprint across China and leverage its modern agriculture technology to improve cultivation yields and cost efficiencies.
+In view of the steady increase in demand for vegetable products in the PRC and international markets, CMFC continues to expand its industrialized farming footprint across China and leverage its modern agriculture technology to improve cultivation yields and cost efficiencies.
 CMFC is focusing on shifting its product mix towards high value products, expanding its industrialized farming footprint and its sales and distribution networks across China, as well as improving cultivation yields.